 From Playroom to Big Kids Playroom

-My children are 9, 7, and 4, so there’s still a lot of playing, but not as much as a few years ago.
-They are in school a lot and when they’re home, their playing has changed.
+My children are 9, 7, and 4, so there’s still a lot of playing, but not as much as there was a few years ago.
+They now spend a lot of time in school and even when they’re home, their playing has changed.

 List of Must-Haves

 Not all homework stations are created equal, nor are they designed for as many kids as I have (just three, but still).
 Before we jumped into building, I created a list of must-haves for the space.

 - Space for three kids to work and sit.